jwowillo/greenerthumb/README.md

 ## Utilities

+Utilities are provided in the 'util' directory and are expected to be run from the project root.

+## Running

-`activate.sh` must be run in the project root before running any of the utilities to set up aliases. `deactivate.sh` removes the aliases.
+`util/activate.sh` must be sourced in the project root before running any of the components to set up aliases.
+Running instructions are described in the 'README.md' in the build directory after building the component.

-* `greenerthumb-run-air`: run-air device.
-* `greenerthumb-run-soil`: run-soil device.
-* `greenerthumb-run-logger`: Runs `bullhorn/subscribe` into `log`.
-* `greenerthumb-run-plotter`: Runs `bullhorn/subscribe` into `log` and `plot`.

 ## Deployment

 Deployment is facilitated by 3 scripts.

-* `copy-keys`: Copies SSH keys to a passed remote user and host.
+* `util/copy-keys`: Copies SSH keys to a passed remote user and host.
-* `deploy`: Builds a passed target, copies all files for the target to a passed remote user and host, and restarts the target.
+* `util/deploy`: Builds a passed target, copies all files for the target to a passed remote user and host, and restarts the target.
-* `cat-error-log`: cats the error-log for a deployed `greenerthumb` program on a passed remote user and host.
+* `util/cat-error-log`: cats the error-log for a deployed `greenerthumb` program on a passed remote user and host.
-* `rm-error-log`: rms the error-log for a deployed `greenerthumb` program on a passed remote user and host.
+* `util/rm-error-log`: rms the error-log for a deployed `greenerthumb` program on a passed remote user and host.